The People’s Playground is back!

 The excitement surrounding the event reflected the anticipation of a wildly successful summer.

 “This year is poised to be Coney Island’s best season in modern history,” said Johanna Zaki, director of operations for the Alliance for Coney Island business group.

-Blocks away, another Coney classic has returned.
+Blocks away, another Coney classic returned.
 Pete’s Clam Stop at the corner of W. 15th Street and Surf Avenue, shuttered since superstorm Sandy in 2012, made its long-awaited reappearance.
-The owners — who had to replace the floors, ceilings, and equipment — are looking forward to the summer crowds, which now include international tourists.
+The owners — who had to replace the floors, ceilings, and equipment — were also in awe of the crowds, which now include international tourists.

 “Before, years ago when I was a kid, it was just people from the New York area.
 Now you’ve got a variety of people from all over,” said owner Pete Agripides.